ViCCo-Group/TDT/trunk/decoding_toolbox/README.txt

 If you want a tutorial or create your own decoding script, edit the decoding_tutorial.m

+If you want a more extended tutorial with many examples, please read our publication (see "2.
+HOW TO CITE").

 For more details on all currently available options, type
 > help decoding
 or